 Note that the fragment shader is still only run once, calculating the color at the center of the pixel.
 It is assigned to the samples that lie within the polygon, whereas the remaining samples will keep the clear value.
 The value of all the samples is then averaged in a step that is known as the resolve operation.

 As we saw earlier with the depth and G-buffer attachments, multisampled attachments should also be transient and live in tile-local memory.
 At the end of tile rendering, the GPU should write out only the final, resolved value, thus saving bandwidth.
-To do this in Vulkan, we need to again specify the right load/store operations and memory flags.
+To do this in Vulkan, we need to again specify the right load and store operations and memory flags.
 Additionally, we need to configure the Subpass’ pResolveAttachments attribute for it to point to the single-sample attachment.
 This will contain the result of the resolve operation, in this case the Swapchain image.
 Resolving on writeback avoids writing out a large multi-sampled attachment to main memory:

 Our sample again uses the read and write hardware counters to show performance deltas of up to 440% when correctly configuring on-writeback resolve.
 It also includes a post-processing use case to explain how to resolve the depth attachment efficiently by using a new feature introduced in Vulkan 1.2: